 Met Lux Honing Rod

 This honing rod is also perfect for use at home!
-With a shock absorption handle made of nylon, it will make sure that you can perfectly hold this tool without dropping your knife in the process, and can easily rest it on a table or counter while maintaining balance.
+A shock absorption handle made of nylon will ensure that you can perfectly hold this tool without dropping your knife in the process, and can easily rest it on a table or counter while maintaining balance.

 Nobel Home & Chef Honing Rod

 If you’re looking for professional quality in your own home’s comfort, then this is where you should look.